Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 Let's start by creating an empty directory and initializing a Git working tree inside of it.

 1. Create a directory named "cats" or something similar in the location of your choice.
 (The directory name is unimportant; Git is happy to work with it regardless.)
 This will be the *project directory* where your Web site is stored.
-Then `cd` into that directory in a Command prompt window or terminal.
+Then `cd` into that directory in a Command Prompt window or terminal.

 1. Execute a [git init](https://git-scm.com/docs/git-init) command in the project directory to initialize the repository: